Shanbashir1/Better-Health-Care/README.md

 <span style="color:blue">**If a appointment has been booked and awaiting approval by the admin**</span>
 <img src="docs/readme-images/waiting-approval.png" alt = "Waiting Approval" style="height:200px; width: 100%;">

-+ So once a user has made a succesful booking, the booking is forwarded onto our manage booking page.
-If the booking has not been viewed by the admin, the booking will remain in it orginal waiting approval stage, this depending if the user is logged in.
++ So once a user has made a succesful booking, the booking is forwarded onto our manage appointment page.
+If the booking has not been viewed by the admin, the booking will remain in it's orginal waiting approval stage, this is depending if the user is logged in.
 + A font Awesome clock icon was used to design the waiting-approval notification.
 + The booking has information on the user, such as
 1. First Name
 2. Last Name
 3. Requested Date
 4. Doctor
 5. Urgent / Not Urgent
 + While the booking is in waiting approval stage the user has got the chance to update the booking or cancel the booking.
 + The user is also offered a pagination of 3 booking history per page.
 Which they can access by pressing the next or previous button.
++ The user is unable to make any further bookings while they have a waiting approval appointment in the manage appointments page.
+They will only be allowed to rebook once they have a "approved" or "decline" status.

 ### Update Booking Page (Update Booking)
 <img src="docs/readme-images/update-booking1.png" alt = "Update Booking" style="height:200px; width: 100%;">

 <img src="docs/readme-images/update-booking2.png" alt = "Update Booking" style="height:200px; width: 100%;">

-+ The Update Booking page will bring up your booking, which was orginally submitted by the user on the booking appointment page.
-The information they entered will have been saved and ready for updating only.
++ The update appointment page will bring up your bookings, which was orginally submitted by the user on the booking appointment page.
+The information they entered will have been saved and ready for editing only.
 + Once the changes have been updated and saved, the bookign will back to the manage appointment page awaiting approval from the admin.
++ A feature which was added, was the disabled fields.
+This was introduced so that the user could not ammend all the fields, which would in return be difficult for the admin to cross check the user with the original booking.

 ### Delete Booking Page (Delete Booking)
 <img src="docs/readme-images/delete.png" alt = "Delete" style="height:300px; width: 100%;">